 The no. 21 Appalachian State Mountaineers will be looking to win their fourth straight conference championship this weekend when they face the Louisiana-Lafayette Ragin’ Cajuns in the Sun Belt Championship Game.
 Kickoff is at noon EST on Saturday, December 7 at Kidd Brewer Stadium in Boone, North Carolina, which is Appalachian State’s home field.
 The game will be broadcast on ESPN.

-Current betting odds list Louisiana as 3-point favorites at home with an over/under of 69.5 points.
-Click here to check out a full schedule and betting odds for this week’s college football games.
+Current betting odds list the Mountaineers as 6-point favorites with an over/under of 56.5 points.
+Click here to check out all of the betting odds for Championship Saturday in college football.